DD2480-group8-VT24/apps-android-commons/report.md

    **0.5 hours** - Syncing for issues

-3. discussions within parts of the group
+2. discussions within parts of the group

    **1 hours** General Discussion

+3. Reading documentation

+   **2 hours** - Reading documentation related to the project and instructions

+   **1 hour** - Further reading into documentation related to issue #5284.

 4. configuration and setup

    **1 hour** Downloading and installing Android Studios, Gradle and setting it up to run the tests with.
+   **2 hours** - Reading up on how to set-up and contribute to project, following coding guidelines and such.

 5. analyzing code/output